 it asks the server to compress all the files before sending them to the user.
 Since the files are smaller, they take much less time to get delivered to the user, resulting in an overall faster experience for your user.

 This is quite a high recommendation on Google PageSpeed Insights and is suggested on website optimization sites such as GTMetrix.

 Let's take you through the whole process of checking whether the enable Gzip compression function is enabled on your site.
 We'll then show you 3 ways of enabling or disabling it as necessary.

 - Enable WordPress Gzip compression via .htaccess files

 - Enabling it via a WordPress Gzip compression plugin

 - Compressing files across your websites using your hosting CPanel settings.

-Before you actually go and do any changes, you probably want to check whether your site's gzipping files is already enabled for your WordPress site.
-There are quite a few other sites which can check whether you have it enabled using this tool or HTTP Compression test.
+Before you actually go and do any changes, you probably want to check whether your site's enable Gzip compression feature is already enabled for your WordPress site.

 Run your site through the test.